A Collector's Guide

 I have confirmed 8 molds of CD 121, seven numbered and one unnumbered.
+The unnumbered Mold A may have been numbered later.
 Since Lynchburg tended to make molds in sets of 12 it is likely that there are 12 molds, especially since a Gayner CD 121 Mold 12 is known to exist.
-The unnumbered Mold A may have been numbered later.
-Molds in brackets have been confirmed but lack photos.
-Molds in gray are assumed to exist but have not yet been confirmed.
+Molds below in gray are assumed to exist but have not yet been confirmed.
 Molds with asterisks have been confirmed with Gayner lettering, suggesting that they also exist with Lynchburg lettering.

 * confirmed with Gayner lettering

 Chart of Production Records for CD 121 and CD 122

 *this is possibly the total or the majority of production for CD 121.

 Send mail to the site director with questions or comments about this web site.

 Copyright © April 5, 2018 , Dennis Bratcher